freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/020_Defining_Properties/+page.md

 ## Optional Properties

 Properties may be optional.
 This is indicated using a question mark after the property name.
-Lists are always considered to be optional - there is no need for the question mark there.
+Lists are always considered to be optional, i.e. they maybe empty, - there is no need for the question mark there.

 Because this causes problems in the editor, simple properties may not be optional at the moment.